Advertisement

 What is the BRRRR method in real estate?

-The BRRRR method which stands for Buy, Rehab, Rent, Refinance, Repeat is a popular strategy for rapidly growing a real estate portfolio.
-It begins with purchasing a distressed or undervalued property, typically with cash or a short-term loan.
-The investor then renovates (rehabs) the property to increase its value and make it rent-ready.
-Once renovations are complete, the property is rented out to a tenant to generate cash flow.
-With the property improved and occupied, the investor refinances it with a traditional mortgage, ideally based on its new, higher appraised value.
-This refinance can potentially cover the initial purchase price and renovation costs, allowing the investor to repeat the process with another property.
+The BRRRR strategy – that is, Buy, Rehab, Rent, Refinance, Repeat – is a proven way to build wealth in real estate over time.
+It starts by buying a property (often distressed or undervalued) with cash or short-term loan cover.
+The investor then rehabs (renovates) the property to increase its value and make it rent-ready.
+After renovations the property is put in service to a tenant, providing cash flow.
+With the property fixed up and tenanted, he refinances with a conventional mortgage that is ideally based on the new, higher appraised value.
+If the refinance is able to meet the purchase cost and renovation, investor can rinse repeat with another property.

 How much money do I need for a down payment?

 The down payment is often the largest upfront cost when purchasing a rental property.
 For conventional investment property loans, lenders typically require a down payment of at least 20% of the purchase price, and sometimes as high as 25% or 30%.
 This is significantly more than the 3-5% often required for a primary residence.
 The exact amount depends on the lender, your credit score, and the type of property.
-While a larger down payment reduces your loan amount and monthly mortgage payment, which improves cash flow, some financing options can lower this barrier.
-For example, if you buy a multi-unit property and live in one of the units (a strategy called house-hacking), you may qualify for an FHA loan with a much lower down payment.
+The most significant upfront cost to buying a new rental property is typically the down payment.
+For traditional investment property loans, down payment minimums tend to be higher than they are for owner-occupied or primary-residence purchase.
+Lenders usually like to see at least 20% of the purchase price for the home in order to get reasonable financing.
+Sometimes we want them up toward 25% or even 30%.
+That's much higher than the 3-5% generally required for a primary residence.
+It will depend on the lender, your credit score and the type of property.

 Key Principles for Successful Rental Property Investing